Canada and the World Trade Organization (WTO)

 The WTO maintains a full list of all disputes between WTO Members (including Canada) and a repository of documents related to each case.
 The WTO Dispute settlement page provides specific information about how disputes are settled.

 Canada and 18 other WTO Members established the Multi-Party Interim Appeal-Arbitration Arrangement (MPIA) to address the need to fill vacancies on the WTO’s Appellate Body.
-The MPIA became operational in May 2020 and there are now over two dozen participants, including frequent users of the WTO dispute settlement system.
+The MPIA became operational in May 2020 and there are now more than 50 participants, including frequent users of the WTO dispute settlement system.
 The purpose of the MPIA is to safeguard the binding and two-stage dispute settlement between MPIA-participating Members on an interim basis, while work continues amongst all WTO Members to resolve the Appellate Body impasse.
 The MPIA is open to all WTO Members.
-A pool of 10 arbitrators was selected by consensus by the MPIA participating Members.
-Three arbitrators will be selected from that pool to hear each appeal-arbitration filed under the MPIA.

 Multilateral negotiations

 Trade negotiations are a key function of the WTO.
-WTO Members have a standing mandate for multilateral negotiations under the Doha Development Agenda and pursue plurilateral negotiations whereby subsets of the full WTO membership are interested in specific areas of liberalization.
-Current multilateral negotiations include:
+WTO Members have a standing mandate for multilateral negotiations under the Doha Development Agenda and can also pursue plurilateral negotiations whereby subsets of the full WTO membership interested in specific areas of liberalization participate.
+Current active multilateral negotiations include:

 Joint Statement Initiatives

 Joint Statement Initiatives (JSI) are plurilateral initiatives to advance the negotiating agenda of the WTO.
-At the 11th WTO Ministerial Conference in December 2017, Canada and a broad range of WTO Members agreed to begin discussions towards future WTO negotiations in the areas of:
+Canada and a broad range of WTO Members participated in the following initiatives:

 These initiatives present a concrete opportunity to strengthen WTO rules and revitalize the negotiating function of the WTO to benefit Canadian businesses.
 The Joint Statement Initiatives are open to any WTO Member wishing to participate.
 They have the potential to serve as building blocks for new 21st century rules agreed to by the full WTO membership.